buhowski/react-typescript/public/text-data/games/CossackSaga/Part3/PreviewPart3EN.md

 # Part III: Quantum Leap

-A century after the world abandoned religion and transformed magic into technology, new alliances led by the Cossack Legion must unite to confront a totalitarian enemy creating a weapon capable of destroying entire continents.
+Centuries after the world abandoned religion and transformed magic into technology, new alliances led by the Cossack Legion must unite to face a totalitarian enemy forging a weapon capable of erasing entire continents from the map.